-The documented process is run side by side to the existing process to test implementation.
-At this point staff training occurs and a feedback loop addresses any elements that need refining.
-Once sign-off from both managers and staff is completed, the new, improved, efficient process can be implemented.
-Review to ensure the S.M.A.R.T objectives occur.
+For each opportunity, staff training occurs and a feedback loop addresses any elements that may need refining.
+Once sign-off from both managers and staff is completed, the new, improved, efficient element of the process can be implemented.